SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - Secondary attack support for weapons, with secondary optional ammo types.
 - Support for DEHACKED-defined additional weapon and ammo types as well as pickups.
 - Teleporter multi-destination support without map format requirements.
-- Allow DEHACKED definition of what weapons and ammunition the player starts with.
+- Allow DEHACKED definition of what weapons the player starts with.